 Woo!
 You made it through the Kindle Formatting section!

-These guidelines take the–again–super hard-to-understand CreateSpace formatting requirements, and (hopefully!) make them a little easier to follow.
+These guidelines take the paperback formatting requirements and (hopefully!) make them a little easier to follow.
 If you’re formatting a print book, follow along!

 Step 1: Build and format your book in Microsoft Word